How to Stage a Winning Walkout

 Teachers, especially, were affected.
 The average K-12 teachers’ salary is $45,701 in West Virginia, one of the lowest in the country.
 (New York’s average is highest, at almost $80,000.)
 Neighboring states like Maryland and Ohio earn tens of thousands more, prompting a brain drain as skilled West Virginia teachers hop across the state lines.

-Jay O’Neil, a middle school teacher from Charleston County, West Virginia, together with colleague Emily Comer, created a Facebook group in October 2017 for his colleagues to voice these kinds of concerns.
+Jay O’Neil, a middle school teacher from Kanawha County, West Virginia, together with colleague Emily Comer, created a Facebook group in October 2017 for his colleagues to voice these kinds of concerns.
 “Long story short, they’ve been underfunding [PEIA] for years,“ he said.
 “After years of that, people felt like they’d finally had enough.”

 But it was a fall budgetary hearing in November that brought the issue to a head: The state revealed that cuts would continue, and that they would begin using combined family income to determine PEIA rates.
 Another sticking point was “Go365,” a mandatory fitness tracking program, which people viewed as an invasion of privacy.
 All public employees had to agree to have their steps tracked through mobile apps, and those that refused to participate were saddled with a $500 penalty.